Livin' in the Light: Critical reception

 In his review of UK Blak, Alex Henderson from AllMusic described "Livin' in the Light" as a "riveting" and "moving" neosoul treasure.
 J.D.
 Considine from The Baltimore Sun remarked its "bass-heavy pulse".
-Bill Coleman from Billboard wrote, "Produced by Afrika Baby Bam of the Jungle Brothers, lyrically uplifting cut shuffles down a funk/swing groove path somewhat similar to SIIS, though Wheeler's own unique sense of melody and vocal arrangements ultimately shine through.
+Bill Coleman from Billboard magazine wrote, "Produced by Afrika Baby Bam of the Jungle Brothers, lyrically uplifting cut shuffles down a funk/swing groove path somewhat similar to SIIS, though Wheeler's own unique sense of melody and vocal arrangements ultimately shine through.
 A smash."
 Andrew Mueller from Melody Maker said that Wheeler "has a perfectly splendid voice and sings some perfectly splendid things with it".

 Music video

 A music video was shot for both the original version and the remix version of the song.
 The video for the original version of song features Wheeler performing the song in close-up frame shots.
 The imagery of the video showcases many African people in a new surrounding.
 As they learning to adapt to the new surrounding, many of them are shown on a beach with the sun shining on them.
 The video also features many different men in the water.
 Wheeler is also shown wearing a traditional reddish-orange outfit.
 The video for the remix version of the song features a similar video with the same settings and imagery.